beelsebob/Cocoa-GL-Tutorial-2/README.md

 ## Texture Loading In Cocoa

 To give OpenGL texture data we must get ourselves the bitmap data in a format that OpenGL is ready to understand.
 In this case we're going to use 8 bit per channel, premultiplied, RGBA data.
-To get that out of a png file we use NSImage to load the texture:
+To get that out of a png file we use CGImageSource to load the texture.
+We allocate some memory for a graphics context to draw into, and then create a graphics context with a known component ordering, and with premultiplying set on:

-    NSImage *image = [NSImage imageNamed:name];

-The first thing we do is make sure that the image has premultiplied alpha by drawing it into a new image:

-    NSBitmapImageRep *bitmap = [[[NSBitmapImageRep alloc] initWithData:[image TIFFRepresentation]] autorelease];
-    NSImage *premultiplied = [[[NSImage alloc] initWithSize:[image size]] autorelease];
-    if (NSAlphaNonpremultipliedBitmapFormat & [bitmap bitmapFormat])
-    {
-        [premultiplied lockFocus];
-        [bitmap drawAtPoint:NSMakePoint(0.0, 0.0)];
-        [premultiplied unlockFocus];
-    }
-    else
-    {
-        [premultiplied addRepresentation:bitmap];
-    }

-Now that we have our premultiplied image, we want to set about getting the image data out of it.
-To do this, we create a Core Graphics context of the relevant size, using a chunk of memory we're going to use to pass the data to OpenGL.
+    CGImageSourceRef imageSource = CGImageSourceCreateWithURL((CFURLRef)[[NSBundle mainBundle] URLForImageResource:name], NULL);

-    CGImageRef cgTex = [premultiplied CGImageForProposedRect:NULL context:NULL hints:nil];
+    CGImageRef image = CGImageSourceCreateImageAtIndex(imageSource, 0, NULL);
+    CFRelease(imageSource);
-    unsigned long width  = CGImageGetWidth (cgTex);
+    size_t width  = CGImageGetWidth (image);
-    unsigned long height = CGImageGetHeight(cgTex);
+    size_t height = CGImageGetHeight(image);
-    unsigned long numPixels = width * height;
+    CGRect rect = CGRectMake(0.0f, 0.0f, width, height);

-    unsigned char *imgData = malloc(numPixels * 4);
+    void *imageData = malloc(width * height * 4);
     CGColorSpaceRef colourSpace = CGColorSpaceCreateDeviceRGB();
-    CGContextRef ctx = CGBitmapContextCreate(imgData, width, height, 8, width * 4, colourSpace, kCGImageAlphaPremultipliedLast);
+    CGContextRef ctx = CGBitmapContextCreate(imageData, width, height, 8, width * 4, colourSpace, kCGBitmapByteOrder32Host | kCGImageAlphaPremultipliedFirst);
+    CFRelease(colourSpace);

-We transform the context so as not to get a flipped image out.
+We transform the context so as not to get flipped data out:

     CGContextTranslateCTM(ctx, 0, height);
     CGContextScaleCTM(ctx, 1.0f, -1.0f);

-And we draw into the context.
+Finally, we draw into this context to fill our data buffer:

-    CGContextClearRect(ctx, CGRectMake(0, 0, width, height));
-    CGContextDrawImage(ctx, CGRectMake(0, 0, width, height), cgTex);
+    CGContextSetBlendMode(ctx, kCGBlendModeCopy);
+    CGContextDrawImage(ctx, rect, image);
     CGContextRelease(ctx);
-    CGColorSpaceRelease(colourSpace);
+    CFRelease(image);
+    glPixelStorei(GL_UNPACK_ROW_LENGTH, (GLint)width);
+    GetError();

 We're now ready to get on with passing the data to OpenGL.